China's online chatter muted ahead of Apple iPhone 7 launch

 China sales of the iPhone 6 soared in the first quarter of last year, helping drive up Apple's China revenues by 71 percent.
 A year later, weaker sales of the 6S contributed to the company's first global decline in iPhone sales and first revenue drop in 13 years - though globally the 6S was the top-selling smartphone in April-June, according to Strategy Analytics.

+The research firm estimates iPhone shipments in China will decline 20 percent in the second half of this year to 21 million from a year ago.

+"Apple is struggling with consumer 'iPhone fatigue' in China, while competition from Huawei, Oppo and others remains fierce," said Strategy Analytics analyst Neil Mawston.

-The Weibo chatter in the run-up to the iPhone 7 launch has, so far, topped the levels seen ahead of last year's 6S launch.
+Weibo chatter in the run-up to the iPhone 7 launch has, however, topped levels seen ahead of last year's 6S launch.

 Some Chinese shoppers are even already eyeing a potential iPhone 8 model that could be launched with more significant changes next year, the 10th anniversary of the first iPhone.